cxzczxzc/secureldap-gcp/README.md

 - **Action:**
 Navigate to Secure LDAP settings in Google Admin console.

 Generate and/or download the certificate and key.
-You'll typically get a `.crt` (certificate) and a `.key` (private key) file.
+You'll get a `.crt` (certificate) and a `.key` (private key) file.

-Secure Storage: Upload these downloaded certificate and key files to Google Cloud Secret Manager in your GCP project.
+**Secure Storage:** Upload these downloaded certificate and key files to Google Cloud Secret Manager in your GCP project.
 Secret Manager provides a secure and auditable way to store and manage these sensitive files.

 Create two secrets: one for the certificate (e.g., `secureldap-cert`) and one for the key (e.g., `secureldap-key`)